taylormjs/cell-type-classifier/index.md

 ### Motivation
 Leveraging multiple single-cell modalities may allow for better classification of cells by their cell type or cell state.
 Understanding how to classify cells is crucial to large-scale consortiums like the [Human Cell Atlas](https://www.humancellatlas.org/), [HUBMAP](https://commonfund.nih.gov/hubmap), and the [Cell Census Network](https://braininitiative.nih.gov/brain-programs/cell-census-network-biccn), among others.
 Much work is still required, however, in using multi-modal techniques for improving classification.

-### Problem Statement

-### Contributions - maybe remove this part b/c it's redundant with the Overview Section
-In this work we were able to explore a number of novel applications of machine learning to single-cell omics data.
-- We evaluated the application of neural networks to unimodal and multimodal single-cell data
-- We adding the interpretability of Sufficient Input Subsets to determine relevant informativeness of single-cell omis data features.
-- We explored the value of Feature-Selection and Class-Balancing of the single-cell omics data
-- We show that bimodal inputs may not have any additional advantage over training on sc-RNA-seq alone
-- Finally, SIS was also explored as a novel method of identifying marker or differentially-expressed genes of cell state

 ### Summary of Results